mikey-austin/greyd/doc/greyd.conf.5.md

 An example blacklist definition is as follows:

     blacklist nixspam {
-        message = "Your address %A is in the nixspam list", method  = "http",
+        message = "Your address %A is in the nixspam list" method  = "http"
         file = "www.openbsd.org/spamd/nixspam.gz"
     }